About Energy, Environmental & Chemical Engineering

 PhD, University of Illinois at Urbana-Champaign

-Microbial ecosystem analysis and modelling, process modelling, machine learning, NextGen sequencing bioinformatics, environmental microbiology, and bioreactor design
+Microbial ecosystem analysis and modelling, process modelling, machine learning, NextGen sequencing bioinformatics, environmental microbiology, bioreactor design

 Kimberly M. Parker